Questions?

 Crucial: Reduce Ceiling Flanking

-Ceilings often have the most flanking paths due to lighting, plumbing, duct, gaps in the sub-floor above, soffits, ceiling fans, etc. The noise reduction products listed below have proven to isolate these flanking paths with ease and minimal cost.
+Ceilings often have the most flanking paths from lighting, plumbing, ducts, gaps in the subfloor above, soffits, and ceiling fans.
+The soundproofing products below effectively isolate these weak points with ease and at minimal cost.

 Crucial: Reduce Wall Flanking